 If you have a breast infection, you may be seen for a recheck in 24-48 hours.

 - Take all antibiotics as prescribed.

-- Call your doctor if you develop a high fever, vomiting, or increasing redness, swelling, or pain in the breast.
+- Call your doctor if you have a high fever, vomiting, or increasing redness, swelling, or pain in the breast.

-- Follow up with your doctor in one to two weeks to make sure that the infection has gone away.
-If the infection spreads or an abscess develops, you may require IV antibiotics or surgical treatment.
+- Follow up with your doctor in 1 to 2 weeks to make sure the infection has gone away.
+If the infection spreads or an abscess develops, you may need IV antibiotics or surgery.

-Sometimes mastitis is unavoidable.
-Some women are more susceptible than others, especially those who are breastfeeding for the first time.
-In general, good habits to prevent mastitis include the following:
+Sometimes mastitis is hard to prevent.
+Some people are more likely to get it than others, especially those who breastfeed for the first time.

 - Breastfeed equally from both breasts.